Pinaleño Mountains: Large Binocular Telescope Controversy

-Construction of the observatory was authorized by the United States Congress in 1988.
-There were two sources of controversy related to the observatory.
+Construction of the LBT was authorized by the United States Congress in 1988.
+There were two sources of controversy related to the telescope.

 First, some Native Americans consider the site to be sacred.
-They argued that it was unacceptable to deface the sacred mountains with an observatory.
+They argued that it was unacceptable to deface the sacred mountains with an additional telescope.

 Second, some environmentalists worried that construction of the site would adversely affect the endangered population of the Mount Graham Red Squirrel.
 The Mount Graham subspecies was thought to have been extinct in the 1950s, but small numbers of squirrels were "rediscovered" in the 1970s.
 The squirrel was added to the federal endangered species list in 1987 by the U.S. Fish and Wildlife Service, when the estimated population in 1986 was fewer than 400.
 The Mount Graham subspecies has been isolated from other subspecies of red squirrels since the end of the Pleistocene glacial periods.
 It is still rather unclear if the Mt.
 Graham red squirrel is distinct or not from red squirrels elsewhere.
 Studies on genetic data are in progress.

 Astronomers and other personnel working at the site have faced protests, threats of physical violence, and attempts at sabotage on the mountain.
 As a result of this conflict, a "squirrel permit" must be obtained by anyone visiting the observatory at a facility towards the base of the mountain.